lxc/incus/doc/debugging.md

 if the queries were successful (if they fail, no state will change as they are run in a SQL transaction).

-As above, please consult the LXD team first.
+As above, please consult the Incus team first.

 ### Syncing the cluster database to disk